maboesanman/rfcs/text/0000-generic-entry-api.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-As this is an rfc for the standard library, I think the reference-level explanation is best conveyed via documentation, [which is hosted here](https://maboesanman.github.io/InPlace/in_place/)
+As this is an rfc for the standard library, I think the reference-level explanation is best conveyed via documentation, [which is hosted here.](https://maboesanman.github.io/InPlace/in_place/) and [repo here.](https://github.com/maboesanman/InPlace)

 As far as how this meshes with the existing entry api, I suggest leaving it as is, and making new methods. `GetEntryByKey::get_entry` was deliberately named to avoid conflicting with `HashMap::entry` or `BTreeMap::entry`.
 The only name collision with any collection in `std` is `GetEntryByKey::remove_entry`, which can be renamed, though I haven't thought of a good candidate for it.
 "Entry" could be replaced with "Slot" in all methods, traits, and enums without losing much intuitive meaning, then all names could be consistent.